muyangshi/GEV_ScaleMixture/notebook.md

       - Do we want to include it?
       - Dataset is not particularly nonstationary, so that's why this model perform decent?
       - median of `k13_r4` is better than this
-    - If we want to add it to paper:
+    - [ ] If we want to add it to paper:
-      - [ ] add as a one liner to the paragrah
+      - add as a one liner to the paragrah
-      - [ ] add to the boxplot figure
+      - [x] add to the boxplot figure
-      - [ ] modify the table?
+      - [x] modify the table?
   - QQplot of the out-of-sample sites

+- Condense the SBSS paper submission
+  - Combine the station plot with knot configuration plot?
+  - 200 words abstract
+  - 25 pages total
+- Topic-Contributed Session JSM 2025
+  - Topic-contributed paper sessions consist of five speakers, made up of at least three presenters and, at most, two discussants; each speaker has 20 minutes to present.
+  - Session proposal includes a session title, general description of the session, list of participants, and tentative talk titles.
+  - Preparation:
+    - Session title
+      - "XX XX Spatial Extremes?"
+    - General description of the session (abstract)
+      - (1) why this topic is important and relevant,
+      - (2) the focus and goal of the session,
+      - (3) what the speakers will discuss.
+    - list of participant & tentative talk titles
+      - Presenter: Ben Shaby
+      - Presenter: Dan Cooley
+      - Presenter: Jennifer Wadsworth
+      - Presenter:
+      - Discussant?
+      - Can I present?
+      - Can I ask Likun?
+    - invitation letters
+      - (1) the details of the conference and session,
+      - (2) the focus and goal of the session,
+      - (3) why you are inviting them or why you think they would be a good contribution to the session,
+      - (4) and the date you need for them to respond to you by

 To Talk: